iscas-system/Hydra/Readme.md

 # Hydra
 Hydra is a deadline-aware efficient scheduler for deep learning training jobs on heterogeneous GPU clusters.
-This repository is composed of an event-driven heterogeneous GPU cluster simulator, and an implementation of scheduler.
+This repository is composed of an event-driven heterogeneous GPU cluster simulator and an implementation of the scheduler.

 This repository contains the scheduler implementation and a heterogeneous GPU cluster simulator.
 The Kubernetes ported version is in another developing [repository](https://github.com/MLSched/UNS).